- What is grassfed?

 * Healthy for communities.
 Small family farms provide jobs and strong economies in rural communities and create sustainable businesses for succeeding generations.

 A: A disadvantage for grassfed meat producers is that animals raised entirely on grass mature more slowly, lengthening the production time of grassfed products.
-A disadvantage for the consumer is that true grassfed products are not available in all the retail outlets, making it necessary for the consumer to find and purchase directly from a producer.
-Among the goals of the American Grassfed Association is to help consumers find grassfed products.
+A disadvantage for the consumer is that true grassfed products are not available in all retail outlets, making it necessary for the consumer to find and purchase directly from a producer.
+Among the goals of the American Grassfed Association is to help consumers find grassfed products, which we do by listing our producer members on our website by state, species and other means.

 A: Many consumers find it best to buy grassfed meats directly from the producer.
 Specialty grocery stores also carry them, and even mainstream supermarkets are beginning to carry these products.
+With the rise in popularity of grassfed meats, you always need to check to see if the product you are buying is AGA Certified, which is your assurance that it is.
 To find a producer near you, visit our Producers Page.

 A: The best way to ensure that the product is truly grassfed is to look for the AGA logo on the label.
 Only producers who meet our strict standards can achieve certification.
-Our standards say that the animals can only be fed grass and forage, can never be confined, never receive antibiotics or hormones, and must be born and raised in the U.S. If you don’t see the AGA logo, talk to the farmer and ask what the animals were fed and where they lived their lives.
+Current USDA labeling for grassfed can be very misleading.
+AGA standards and seals assure you that the product you are buying commits to the following: that the animals can only be fed grass and forage, can never be confined, never receive antibiotics or hormones, and must be born and raised in the U.S. If you don’t see the AGA logo, talk to the farmer and ask what the animals were fed and where they lived their lives, or ask the retailer or buyer for exact feeding pratices..

 A: Established in 2003, AGA is a membership organization made up of producers of all types of grassfed livestock; professionals in education, health, food service and other related industries; and consumers.
 The goal of the association is to promote the grassfed industry through government relations, research, concept marketing and public education.